tobz-nz/x-password/readme.md

 # &lt;x-password&gt;

-A password input naticely enhansed via a Custom Element (Web Component).
+A password input natively enhanced via a Custom Element (Web Component).

 It adds the ability to toggle visibility and validation to confirm it matches the value of another field